Cycles

 Thanks to this legacy (and in no small part to rampant capitalism and the less helpful parts of the self-help industry), we feel like a failure if we don't wake up at 5 am, hit the gym, sit at our marble kitchen island bright-eyed and full of energy, drinking a green smoothie and smashing our inbox, and then proceed to maintain that energy and focus throughout the day until 11 pm.
 And then do it all again tomorrow.
 And the day after.
 And the day after that.

-I work full time, study a degree part-time, write this blog, dabble in photography, try to see as many places as I can, birdwatch, run, walk, play golf (badly), buy lots of books (read far fewer), do my best to see all my family and friends - so I'll never identify with respecting cycles meaning spending weeks on the sofa drinking herbal tea and burning incense, but I believe respect for cycles can help our lives be more full, if we'd like them to be, or more empty.
+I work full time, study a degree, write this blog, dabble in photography, try to see as many places as I can, birdwatch, run, walk, play golf (badly), buy lots of books (read far fewer), do my best to see all my family and friends - so I'll never identify with respecting cycles meaning spending weeks on the sofa drinking herbal tea and burning incense, but I believe respect for cycles can help our lives be more full, if we'd like them to be, or more empty.

 An interesting book to read if you're interested in cycles is The Wheel of the Year by Rebecca Beattie.